Ixcatl/fables_novasophonia/docs/catalog/species.rst

 Raptor
 ------

-A burly, imposing, infamously hardheaded species of avian, raptors have also garnered a reputation for oft appearing alongside their smaller oscine compatriots, not to mention to their talents in many trades.
+A burly, imposing, infamously hardheaded species of avian, raptors have also garnered a reputation for oft appearing alongside their svelte oscine compatriots, not to mention their talents in many trades.

 .. dropdown:: Details...